Top 10 ways to keep your personal information safe on the internet

 1. Probably the best way to protect your personal information is to not share anything at all.
 That may sound a bit extreme but it’s the one proven method that will keep your personal information safe.

 2. Use social networking with care.
 It’s amazing what information can be gleaned from social networking sites.
-Fortunately most of these sites make it easy for you to keep your profile private.
+Fortunately, most of these sites make it easy for you to keep your profile private.
 Share your information only with those you know and don’t accept friend requests from strangers.

 3. Guard your credit card information.
 Never enter your credit card information before checking to make sure that the site is secure.
 The URL should always begin with https:// and there should be a lock icon in your browser.
 This may be in the lower right hand corner of the status bar or in the address bar at the top depending on your specific browser.

 4. Use a disposable credit card.
 Many credit card companies now offer cards that you can fill with a limited amount of money.
 These are a great way to shop online.
-If the number is stolen your original account number is safe.
+If the number is stolen, your original account number is safe.

 8. Don’t store personal or financial information on your computer.
-This includes banking and tax records, receipts from online stores or a list of passwords.
+This includes banking & tax records, receipts from online stores or a list of passwords.
 Use a removable flash drive and keep that in a secure location.

 10. If you’re going to recycle your old computer you need to wipe the hard drive.
 Simply deleting it won’t do the job.
-Even erasing the drive won’t always enough since there is some pretty powerful recovery software out there.
+Even erasing the drive isn’t always enough since there is some pretty powerful recovery software out there.
 To make certain your personal information is completely gone, you may want to use a program specifically designed to erase private data.